 McVay’s youth has helped him connect with his very young team.
 2016 1st overall draft pick Jared Goff, ready to be the full time starter at quarterback, had a great 2017 season and is looking to improve further in 2018.
 His offensive weapons include wide receivers Pharoh Cooper (who is huge on special teams), Cooper Kupp, Robert Woods, and Brandin Cooks, who joins the team from New England.
 Big time running back Todd Gurley presents a huge threat from the backfield.

-The defense for Los Angeles is suddenly a juggernaut with top talent in Aaron Donald, Marcus Peters from the Kansas City Chiefs, Aqib Talib from the Denver Broncos, and Ndamukong Suh from the Miami Dolphins.
+The defense for Los Angeles is suddenly a juggernaut with top talent in Aaron Donald (who signed a new contract in LA worth $135 million over six years with $87 million guaranteed), Marcus Peters from the Kansas City Chiefs, Aqib Talib from the Denver Broncos, and Ndamukong Suh from the Miami Dolphins.
 Assembling all of these players has ensured that Los Angeles will continue to be dominant defensively, giving their offense plenty of chances to put points on the board.

 This young Rams team has made a name for themselves and turned many heads in the league last year.
 While drawing inspiration from their youthful enthusiasm and exciting new surroundings, these players look the emulate legends of past teams to bring this team back to prominence.
 Among the greatest to ever suite up for the Rams are, these players Eric Dickerson, Marshall Faulk, Deacon Jones, Kurt Warner, Isaac Bruce, Jack Youngblood, Orlando Pace, Torry Holt, and Merlin Olson.
 Click here to learn more about the Los Angeles Rams history.